mediacoreapp/card-share/README.md

     This app uses SSR features that require running NodeJS server, which are currently fully supported with `gatsby serve` or in [Gatsby Cloud](https://https://www.gatsbyjs.com/products/cloud/).

-    MediaCore backend should accept CORS requests from the domain where the app is deployed.
+    Backend should accept CORS requests from the domain where the app is deployed.

 2.  **Start link sharing!**